Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The integrable systems of monopoles and instantons

 (as we explain later, these instantons correspond to the M2 branes and the instanton action is the tension of the stack of M2 branes) and this forces the curvature $F_{A}$ of the $G$-gauge field tend to zero as $| {\vec x} | \to \infty$, ${\vec x} \in {\BR}^{2}$.
 We fix the instanton charge:

-(remember that $\la , \ra$ is the Killing form, which is the trace in the adjoint representation).
+(remember that $\la\, ,\, \ra$ is the Killing form, which is the trace in the adjoint representation).
 The real dimension of the moduli space $\pve$ of $G$-instantons of finite action on $\BR^{2} \times \BT^2$ with fixed framing at infinity $\BT^{2}_{\infty}$ is equal to $4 N h $.

 Actually, there is a subtlety here.
 The moduli space of charge $N$ $G$-instantons on ${\BR}^{2} \times {\BT}^{2}$ may have several components.
-This has to do with the fact that the moduli space of flat $G$-connections on ${\BT}^{3} = {\BS}^{1}_{\infty} \times {\BT}^{2}$ may have several components \cite{Witten:1997bs}.
+This has to do with the fact that the moduli space of flat $G$-connections on ${\BT}^{3} = {\BS}^{1}_{\infty} \times {\BT}^{2}$, {\em which parametrize the asymptotics of instantons on ${\BR}^{2} \times {\BT}^{2}$}, may have several components~\cite{Witten:1997bs}.
 We shall assume we are always in the component of the trivial connection.

 Note that $\pve$ is acted upon by the maximal torus $T$ of $G$, the symmetry group of the flat connection at infinity.
 This action lifts to the action of the algebraic torus ${\bT}$ on the moduli space of framed holomorphic bundles ${\pve}$.
-This is entirely parallel to the action of the group $\bG$ on the moduli space ${\mv}^{\mathrm{framed}}_{G}({\BR}^{4})$ of framed $G$-instantons on ${\BR}^{4}$.
+This is entirely parallel to the action of the group~$\bG$ on the moduli space ${\mv}^{\mathrm{framed}}_{G}\big({\BR}^{4}\big)$ of framed $G$-instantons on ${\BR}^{4}$.

-A holomorphic principal $\bG$-bundle ${\CalP}$ on $S_{\ec}$ can be described using the transition functions $g_{\al\be}: U_{\al\be} \to {\bG}$ defined on the overlaps $U_{\al\be} = U_{\al} \cap U_{\be}$ of the open sets in the appropriate open cover $( U_{\al} )_{{\al} \in A}$ of $S_{\ec}$.
-The transition functions are holomorphic ${\bar\pa}g_{\al\be} = 0$, must obey the cocycle condition $g_{\al\be} g_{\be\gamma} g_{\gamma\al} = 1$ on $U_{\al\be\gamma} = U_{\al} \cap U_{\be} \cap U_{\gamma}$, and the cocycles differing by the holomorphic coboundaries define equivalent bundles:
+A holomorphic principal $\bG$-bundle ${\CalP}$ on $S_{\ec}$ can be described using the transition functions $g_{\al\be}\colon U_{\al\be} \to {\bG}$ defined on the overlaps $U_{\al\be} = U_{\al} \cap U_{\be}$ of the open sets in the appropriate open cover $( U_{\al} )_{{\al} \in A}$ of $S_{\ec}$.
+The transition functions are holomorphic ${\bar\pa}g_{\al\be} = 0$, must obey the cocycle condition $g_{\al\be} g_{\be\gamma} g_{\gamma\al} = 1$ on $U_{\al\be\gamma} = U_{\al} \cap U_{\be} \cap U_{\gamma}$, and the cocycles differing by the holomorphic coboundaries define equivalent bundles{\samepage

-where $g_{\al} : U_{\al} \to {\bG}$ are holomorphic $\bG$-valued functions on the open sets $U_{\al}$ themselves.
+where $g_{\al} \colon U_{\al} \to {\bG}$ are holomorphic $\bG$-valued functions on the open sets $U_{\al}$ themselves.}

-Another way to describe the holomorphic bundle is to introduce a connection $\nabla = d + A$ on a smooth bundle, such that its $(0,1)$-part is $(0,2)$-flat:
+Another way to describe the holomorphic bundle is to introduce a connection $\nabla = {\rm d} + A$ on a smooth bundle, such that its $(0,1)$-part is $(0,2)$-flat

 The local holomorphic sections of ${\CalP}_{\al} = {\CalP} \vert_{U_{\al}}$ are the solutions to ${\nabla}_{\bar\pa} s_{\al} = 0$.
-Over an intersection $U_{\al\be}$ these solutions must differ by a holomorphic $\bG$-valued gauge transformation:
+Over an intersection~$U_{\al\be}$ these solutions must differ by a holomorphic $\bG$-valued gauge transformation:

 where $\ze$ stand for local holomorphic coordinates.
 This is sometimes expressed by saying that locally ${\bar A}$ is a pure $\bG$-gauge